 Storage basins are needed to offset the increase in runoff created by new development, so that flooding potential is not increased on downstream properties.

-Can washes be manipulated?
+Can watercourses be altered?

-Can I build In a wash?
+Can I build in a wash?

 Why can't the washes be left in their natural state?